 - the principal contractor’s time in business and work record

 - the principal contractor’s other financial credentials

-Once a contractor decides starts the process of obtaining a maintenance bond, a credit check will be run by the surety issuing the bond.
+Once a contractor starts the process of obtaining a maintenance bond, a credit check will be run by the surety issuing the bond.
 This protects the surety in case of the contractor having insufficient funds to pay for any claims made.